 This great statement of faith of David was never fulfilled in regard to him.
 It was fulfilled in Christ.
-David "foreseeing this spake of the resurrection of Christ" (Acts 2:31).
-David saw himself in his relationship with Christ and could therefore speak as he here does.
+David "foreseeing this spoke of the resurrection of Christ" (Acts 2:31).
+David speaks words that only Christ could properly speak.
 The Holy Spirit guided the spirit of David so that he gave shape and form to his utterance in such a way that what he concluded in the logic of faith reached a marvelous fulfillment in the resurrection of Christ.

-David died, of course, yet he did not die but lives forever because of the death and resurrection of his greater Son.
-This result was not accidental but the outcome of the work of the Spirit, whose modes of working are marvelous and wonderful.
+David s bold faith was vindicated by the resurrection of Jesus Christ.
+It is one of the greatest prophecies of the resurrection of Christ.

-Moreover, verse 28 quotes David when it speaks of the resurrection life. "'THOU HAST MADE KNOWN TO ME THE WAYS OF LIFE; THOU WILT MAKE ME FULL OF GLADNESS WITH THY PRESENCE.'
+Moreover, verse 28 quotes David when it speaks of the resurrection life.
+"THOU HAST MADE KNOWN TO ME THE WAYS OF LIFE; THOU WILT MAKE ME FULL OF GLADNESS WITH THY PRESENCE.'
 Someone has said correctly, "Those who are 'in Christ' do most assuredly share in the fruits of His resurrection."

 Keil and Delitzsch in their commentary on the Psalms observes, "The words of the Psalm are a prophecy of David concerning Jesus, the Christ, who was promised as the heir to his throne, and whom by reason of the promise, he had prophetically before his mind David stands to his seed, the Christ and Holy One of God, who appeared in the person of Jesus.
-David, the anointed of God, looking upon himself as in Jahve, the God who has given the promise, becomes the prophet of Christ; but this is only indirectly, for he speaks of himself, and what he says has also been fulfilled in his own person" (p.
+David, the anointed of God, looking upon himself as in Yahweh, the God who has given the promise, becomes the prophet of Christ; but this is only indirectly, for he speaks of himself, and what he says has also been fulfilled in his own person" (p.
 1003).